Indoor Air Quality Research Study

 Measuring ventilation air flow.

-FSEC is conducting a study funded by the US Department of Energy to learn about the indoor air quality in new homes.
+FSEC conducted a study funded by the US Department of Energy to learn about the indoor air quality in new homes.
 Lawrence Berkeley National Laboratory (LBNL) and Pacific Northwest National Laboratory (PNNL) are partners in this study.

 What does participation involve?

-Participation involves allowing 2-3 FSEC staff members to visit your home and place temporary monitors to measure air quality indoors and outdoors, and monitor appliance operation.
-The visit may last 6-8 hours, and the monitors will remain for one week.
-A second visit of 6-8 hours will take place at the end of the week to collect monitors and conduct air flow testing.
-We ask that participants keep their windows closed during the week, and to log activities that may affect indoor air quality, such as house cleaning.
-Participants will also be asked to complete a survey to describe your home and occupancy characteristics.
+Participation involved allowing 2-3 FSEC staff members to visit the participant’s home and place temporary monitors to measure air quality indoors and outdoors, and monitor appliance operation.
+The visit lasted 6-8 hours, and the monitors remained for one week.
+A second visit of 6-8 hours will took place at the end of the week to collect monitors and conduct air flow testing.
+We asked participants to keep their windows closed during the week, and to log activities that may affect indoor air quality, such as house cleaning.
+Participants were also be asked to complete a survey to describe their home and occupancy characteristics.

 Outdoor monitoring station on ground-mounted tripod.